Bedtime Stories (album): Composition

-Deemed an "unintentional sequel" to 1989's "Express Yourself", "Human Nature" is a hip hop-influenced track that begins is a with heavy bass and drums looping.
-Madonna constantly whispers the phrase express yourself, don't repress yourself.
-Noted a song of rebellion, its lyrics explicitly refer the media frenzies the singer endured, and the contempt she feels for her critics.
-Phrases such as Oops, I didn't know I couldn't talk about sex and Oops, I didn't know I couldn't speak my mind are sung by Madonna in a thin, nasal voice "dripping with sarcasm".
+Deemed an "unintentional sequel" to 1989's "Express Yourself", "Human Nature" is a hip-hop-influenced track that begins with a loop of heavy bass and drums.
+Madonna constantly whispers the phrase "express yourself, don't repress yourself".
+Described as a song of rebellion, its lyrics refer to the media frenzies Madonna endured and her contempt for her critics.
+Phrases such as "Oops, I didn't know I couldn't talk about sex" and "Oops, I didn't know I couldn't speak my mind" are sung by Madonna in a thin, nasal voice "dripping with sarcasm".
 In "Forbidden Love", the album's seventh track, Madonna "dismisses any relationship untouched by taboo".
-She sings in an "incredibly enticing" whisper: I know that you're no good for me/That's why I feel I must confess/What's wrong is why it feels so right/I want to feel your sweet caress.
+She sings in an "incredibly enticing" whisper: "I know that you're no good for me/That's why I feel I must confess/What's wrong is why it feels so right/I want to feel your sweet caress".
 Instrumentation is sparse, and Babyface provides backing vocals.
 Allegedly inspired by a stripper Madonna met in a club, "Love Tried to Welcome Me" is a song that "fetishizes rejection".
 The "unusually long" introduction begins with the "lush" sound of strings over acoustic guitar, while wind chimes are present on the verses.
-Lyrically, the song talks about turning back from love, loneliness and a sense of self-alienation.
+Lyrically, the song addresses turning back from love, loneliness and a sense of self-alienation.
+The chorus also paraphrases George Herbert's devotional poem Love (III), about the self-doubting poet's relationship with a loving God.
+The poem's opening lines "Love bade me welcome.
+Yet my soul drew back / Guilty of dust and sin." are paraphrased as "But love tried to welcome me / But my soul drew back / Guilty of lust and sin", playing with the original poem's themes of sin and transcendent, unconditional love for the song's discussion of erotic love and loneliness.